theMHD-120/MicroLab-Spring2025/README.md

 ||| In the name of Allah ||| <br />
 Contents presented in the Microcontrollers Laboratory course at the Department of Computer Science Engineering (CSE), Shiraz University, Spring 2025. <br />
-The main objective of this course is to review basic topics in microcontrollers, familiarize with microcontroller programming, and provide a basic understanding of their various applications in the electronics industry (such as the Internet of Things (IoT), Quadcopter (helishot, ...) control, etc.); the main focus is on programming and coding microcontrollers for computational and control tasks.
+The main objective of this course is to review basic topics in microcontrollers, familiarize with microcontroller programming, and provide a basic understanding of their various applications in the electronics industry (such as the Internet of Things (IoT), Quadcopter (helishot, ...) control, etc.); the main focus is on programming and coding microcontrollers (high-level instructions) for computational and control tasks.

 **Note: this repository only contains the programs written for each test.**

 **Course Features:**
-- The Arduino framework (the <code>Arduino.h</code> library) is used to program both the Arduino and ESP32 microcontrollers.
+- The Arduino framework (the <code>Arduino.h</code> library) is used to program both Arduino-based and ESP32-based development boards.
-- In the first 5 sections, basic topics of microcontrollers are reviewed using the Arduino microcontroller.
+- In the first five sections,  fundamental microcontroller concepts are explored using Arduino Uno R3 development board, which is based on the ATmega328P microcontroller.
-- Also, in the last 2 sections, more practical topics in microcontrollers (connection and communication via the Internet) are reviewed using the ESP32 microcontroller.
+- Also, in the final two sections, more practical microcontroller topics (Internet connection and communication) are explored using the ESP32-WROOM-32 module, integrated on the DOIT ESP32 DEVKIT V1 development board.

 **Professor:**
 - Dr. Farshad Khunjush